JKWA/funx/usage-rules/optics_prism.md

 - Accessing optional/nullable fields (user profile, config value)
 - Working with variants or sum types (selecting one case from many)
-- Filtering data (only process values matching a predicate)
+- Selecting specific struct types from mixed data
 - Absence is normal and expected in the domain
 - Need to compose partial accessors
-- User says: "optional", "might not have", "filter", "only if", "when present"
+- User says: "optional", "might not have", "only if", "when present", "extract from type"

 **❌ Use Lens when:**